cameronenfuego/cameronenfuego.github.io/_posts/2014-01-09-god-is-holy-and-thats-all-that-matters.md

 slug: /god-is-holy-and-thats-all-that-matters
 ---

 Yesterday was a long day for me.
 It felt like I was coordinating the invasion of Normandy all over again.
 Yes, yes, enough with the melodrama already.
 In summary, the day consisted of me doing things for which I did not feel, nor am I in truth qualified, but knew had to be done and in less time than I thought necessary.
 Once again, it needed to be done, so it got done.
 And come five o’clock, so was I. In fact, well past done.
 I was frazzled, tired, stressed, and just feeling burdened.
-Then the song below played in the car, and I realized once more that God is holy.
+Then the song below played in the car, and I realized once more that God is holy.<!--more-->

 #### God is holy, but so what?